 How quickly can I start getting mystery shopping jobs after signing up?

 Many companies have shops you can self-assign the same day you complete your profile.
 Don’t expect a flood right away though.
 It takes a few weeks of checking aggregators, browsing portals, and responding to alerts before you find a steady rhythm.
-Focus on completing your first three to five shops with quality reports, and the pipeline fills faster from there.
+Focus on completing your first three to five shops with quality reports and the pipeline fills faster from there.

 Do I need to live in a big city to find mystery shopping work?